rcjwills/lfca/README.md

 isolate low-frequency climate variability and are useful in diagnosing the corresponding mechanisms.
 This method is presented in Wills et al. (2018, GRL).

 Here, we provide an example LFCA script in Matlab and Python.
 The scripts run_lfca_example.m or run_lfca_example.py run an example that creates Fig. 4 of the associated paper (Wills et al. 2018).
 By changing the value of truncation in the script to 3, the script will create Fig. 1 of this paper instead.
-The method is contained within lfca.m.
+The method is contained within lfca.m or the function lfca within signal_processing.py.

 Reference for Method:
 Wills, R.C., T. Schneider, J.M.
 Wallace, D.S.
 Battisti, and D.L.
 Hartmann, 2018: Disentangling global warming, multidecadal variability, and El Niño in Pacific temperatures.
 Geophysical Research Letters, 45, doi:10.1002/2017GL076327.
 [PDF] [SI] [Official version]